projf/projf-explore/graphics/fpga-graphics/README.md

 ## Verilator SDL Simulation

 You can simulate these design on your PC using Verilator and SDL.
-See the [Verilator README](verilator/README.md) and blog introduction: [Verilog Simulation with Verilator and SDL](https://projectf.io/posts/verilog-sim-verilator-sdl/).
+See the [Simulation README](sim/README.md) and blog introduction to [Verilog Simulation with Verilator and SDL](https://projectf.io/posts/verilog-sim-verilator-sdl/).

 ## Linting